 To claim righteousness by attempting to follow the works of the law without faith was and still is unto dead works.

 Gal 5:18 But if ye be led of the Spirit, ye are not under the law.

-We need to be led by the spirit of truth, which declares that we are not under the Old Testament law of bondage, but the law of Christ wherein we can have liberty.
+We need to be led by the Spirit of truth, which declares that we are not under the Old Testament law of bondage, but the new law of Christ wherein we can have liberty.